-The repercussions from the breast-baring incident during Super Bowl XXXVIII's halftime show continue to be felt throughout the industry as broadcasters face Congressional threats of significantly higher fines and automatic license revocation hearings for broadcasting indecent programming.
+The repercussions from the breast-baring incident during the half time show of Super Bowl XXXVIII continue to be felt throughout the industry as broadcasters face Congressional threats of significantly hire fines and automatic license revocation hearings for broadcasting indecent programming.

 “The increasing coarseness on television and radio has resulted in a dramatic rise in public concern and outrage about what is being broadcast into their homes,” FCC Chairman Powell said in his testimony.
 “Over 200,000 concerned citizens and counting have filed complaints with the Commission on the Super Bowl incident alone.”

-Viacom president and chief operating officer Mel Karmazin repeated apologies he has made publicly since singer Justin Timberlake pulled Janet Jackson's costume down, revealing her right breast to millions of Super Bowl halftime show viewers on CBS.
+Viacom president and chief operating officer Mel Karmazin repeated apologies he has made publicly since singer Justin Timberlake pulled the costume of Janet Jackson down, revealing her right breast to millions of Super Bowl half-time show viewers on CBS.
 He told members of the committee that no one at the network, Viacom or Viacom-owned MTV, which produced the half-time show, had foreknowledge of what was to come.